springboardmentor625/job-discovery-platform/README.md

 # 📄 License

-This project was developed by **Praveena Durga** for academic, learning, and portfolio purposes.
+This project was developed by **Praveena Durga** for academic learning and portfolio purposes.

 ---